-The Washington State Department of Health has assessed a low contaminant susceptibility rating to wells 3 and 4.
-The well field was assigned a moderate susceptibility rating.
+The Washington State Department of Health has assessed a low contaminant susceptibility rating to well 4.
+Well 3 and the well field were assigned moderate susceptibility ratings.
 The District continues to monitor for new risks that may arise.

 NESSWD maintains three storage tanks - a one-half million gallon (MG), a .6MG and a 3MG tank shared with SPW.
 Both Districts pump water into the tank and withdraw the water as needed.
 As a result, customers in Northeast Sammamish Sewer and Water District also receive water from SPW sources.